 In addition, the audit involved reviewing wages and creating a comparison of wages paid with the minimum wage.
 We've decided to represent wages in PPP$ rather than local currency.
 Why?

-Interested in wages in other countries?
+Interested in wages paid for production in other countries?
 You can find them here

 We are very proud that our producer was awarded the Social Compliance Excellence from the Textile Industry Association in Myanmar (MGMA) in 2016.